How much do tattoos cost?

-Well… You’re shit out of luck:( Make sure everything is satisfactory BEFORE you begin.
+Well… You’re shit out of luck.
+Make sure everything is satisfactory BEFORE you begin.
 And keep an open mind — tattoo artists aren’t Xerox machines and tattoos are a handmade product.
 A little artistic influence from your tattooist is a good thing.
-It’s best to let her/him do their stuff.
+It’s best to let them do their thing.

 Will a tattooist work with me on a design?